vapor/docs/2.0/docs/auth/package.md

 The Auth provider package adds Auth to your project and adds some additional, vapor-specific conveniences like auth middleware.

-After you added the dependency, fetch it using `vapor fetch`.
+After you added the dependency, fetch it using `vapor update`.

 Using `import AuthProvider` will import all of the auth middleware and the Authentication and Authorization modules.